 Equity is the share of ownership that equity investors receive by purchasing company stock.
 It represents the shareholders’ stake in the company.
 We often hear this term in financial papers, shows like Shark Tank, and business proposals.

-Business Equity In LAYMAN’S Terms
+Business Equity in Layman’s Terms

 Suppose two founders, Jack and Jasmine, invest $500 each from their own pockets to start their company.
 This investment is known as paid-up capital.
 As the founders who each invested 50%, they are equal owners and hold 50% of equity each.
 Equity, in simple terms, is the ownership of the company.
 Equity can be divided into shares, sold, or transferred.

 Consider another example where Jack and Jasmine want investors to fund their company and offer 5% of the equity in exchange for $5,000.
-If investors agree or negotiate, they will become 5% company owners, and the company would receive $5,000 from them.
+If investors agree or negotiate, they will become 5% company owners, and the company will receive $5,000 from them.

 why do businesses like equity